Dr Carol Treasure

 This is one of the aspects of why I enjoy working at XCellR8 as I get to collaborate with like-minded individuals and help develop ways to constantly improve.
 My role as Laboratory Technician is to maintain the facilities, perform preliminary work prior to studies and provide technical support to ensure smooth running of the laboratory.

 Outside of work I enjoy spending time with family and friends and travelling.

-As administrator and prime support to the team, my role is to support the company infrastructure, ensuring everything is needed and catered for on a day to day basis, keeping the business operating as successfully and efficiently as possible.
+As administrator to the team, my role is to support the company infrastructure, ensuring everything is needed and catered for on a day to day basis, keeping the business operating as successfully and efficiently as possible.

 Time away from the office is spent with my family and travelling in my much loved VW Camper ‘Rosy’.